The Golden Circle : The perfect trip for a short stay

 The criteria for a successful eruption

 Active geysers like Strokkur are rare in the world.
 And a certain number of criteria have to be merged together for a successful eruption!

 The first important thing is the natural presence of a hot spring.
 The magma must be close to the surface for the stones to be hot enough to heat the water.
 Since Iceland is located between two tectonic plates, this is the case most of the time.

 Photo: The magma creates a lot of hot springs at Geysir Iceland

 A groundwater source is also needed.
 In the case of Strokkur, this source comes from the second largest glacier in the country: Langjökull.
 The glacier melt water infiltrates into the porous lava rock and travels underground in all directions.

 Finally, to create a Geyser, it is necessary to have a complex natural system that allows a geyser to erupt.
 Above the intense heat source, there must be a space for the flowing water to collect like a reservoir.

 Gullfoss is not the highest waterfall in Iceland but is probably one of the most impressive!
 Considered as the most famous waterfall in Iceland, Gullfoss is certainly also the most beautiful.

-Inescapable waterfall in Iceland, it is not to be missed and might leave you speechless.
+Must see waterfall in Iceland, it is not to be missed and might leave you speechless.

 Gullfoss water flow